Andrzej Lepper: Political career

 Lepper organised anti-government demonstrations and other actions, most significantly against the politics of the Suchocka and Buzek governments, both characterised by growing social and socio-economic injustice, especially experienced in the Polish countryside.

 Lepper quickly attracted the interests of the media and politicians, as well as the courts.
 His party gained notoriety through road blockades, protests and spilling imported grain from trains to protest against the declining prices of agricultural products.
-While this forced Lepper to endure several arrests and lawsuits, it also allowed him to build a reputation of a defender of the common people.
+While this forced Lepper to endure several arrests and lawsuits, it also allowed him to build a reputation as a defender of the common people.

 As a party leader, he challenged Aleksander Kwaśniewski in the 1995 presidential election, receiving 1.3% of the vote.
 In 2000, Samoobrona organised campaigns blocking major roads to bring public and mass media attention to the growing impoverishment of Polish agriculture.
 Lepper won 3.05% of the vote in the 2000 presidential election.
 In the 2001 parliamentary election, Lepper's party entered the lower chamber of the Polish Parliament (Sejm).
 Lepper was elected from the Koszalin constituency.

 Lepper's party received 11.4% of the vote and 56 seats in the September 2005 parliamentary election, making it the third biggest party in the Sejm.
 Andrzej Lepper stood in the October 2005 presidential election as the party's candidate and received 15% of the vote, the third-highest result.

 After the SLD-PSL government collapsed, Lepper and the Samoobrona were growing increasingly supportive of the emerging Law and Justice party.
 The electoral collapse of the SLD, which as a fellow left-wing party was now the main competitor of Samoobrona, caused Lepper's party to become the most popular party in Poland, according to the 2004 polls.
-However, the polls gradually stabilized, and by the time of the 2004 European Parliament election in Poland, Samoobrona only won the amount of support it had in 2001.
+However, the polls gradually stabilised, and by the time of the 2004 European Parliament election in Poland, Samoobrona only won the amount of support it had in 2001.